 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Drummonds has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Drummonds has few renters and college students.
 But the biggest reason it is quieter in Drummonds than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Drummonds may be for you.

-Drummonds is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Drummonds does not have a public transit system used by locals to get to and from work.

 The per capita income in Drummonds in 2022 was $27,763, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
 This equates to an annual income of $111,052 for a family of four.
 However, Drummonds contains both very wealthy and poor people as well.